plotly/plotly.github.io/_posts/plotly2/2019-09-21-shareplot-viewer-in-plotly2.md

    sub-steps:
     - copy: "When you [save](http://help.plot.ly/save-share-and-export-in-plotly/#step-1-save-your-plot) and [embed](http://help.plot.ly/save-share-and-export-in-plotly/#step-5-share-your-plot) your plot, the shareable link directs you to your shareplot viewer."
       img: "![Shareable link](../static/images/how-sharing-works-in-plotly/shareable link.png)"
-    - copy: "The shareplot viewer is where you'll view not only the plot, but its data, code, and sources."
+    - copy: "The shareplot viewer is where you can view the plot as well as the data, code, and sources."
       img: "![Shareplot main](../static/images/how-sharing-works-in-plotly/Main Shareplot Page.png)"
     - copy: "Clicking the 'Data' tab will show the plot's data.
 The entire dataset may not be displayed if it's too large, but rest assured that the entire grid has been saved.
 The ellipses appear when this is the case."
       img: "![Shareplot data](../static/images/how-sharing-works-in-plotly/shareplot data.png)"